maahi-hue/CareMeds/README.md

 ## 🚀 Features

 ### 1️⃣ **Homepage**
-- Interactive **navbar** with logo, links to Home, Shop, Cart, language selection, and user authentication options.
+- Interactive **navbar** with logo, links to Home, Shop, Cart and user authentication options.
-- **Product Slider** featuring advertised medicines (managed by admin).
+- **Product Slider** featuring medicines.
 - **Category Cards** displaying medicine categories, each leading to a categorized product listing.
 - **Discounted Products Section** using a draggable Swiper.js slider.
-- Additional sections related to healthcare services and customer support.

 ### 2️⃣ **User Authentication**
 - Users can **sign up/login** using email and password.